Mr. Hidalgo’s case highlights the serious consequences that can come from misleading your car insurance company.

 The other type of car insurance fraud—hard fraud—is much more serious, and often results in jail time.
 Examples include staged auto accidents or a planned vehicle theft in order to receive a large insurance payout.

-As reported by Insurance Journal, the potential for commercial use fraud—the crime Hidalgo allegedly engaged in—begins at underwriting, when a driver misrepresents their intentions for using a vehicle in exchange for a lower annual premium.
+Insurance Journal, the potential for commercial use fraud—the crime Hidalgo allegedly engaged in—begins at underwriting, when a driver misrepresents their intentions for using a vehicle in exchange for a lower annual premium.
 Commercial policies typically cost more than personal ones.

 When is comes to car insurance, honesty is the best policy